SC-0001/Qudit-Clifford-Synthesis/README.md

 python examples/Train.py
 ```

-There are too many parameters for on-the-fly keyboard inputs, so those should be modified manually within the Train.py file.
+There are too many parameters for on-the-fly keyboard inputs, so these should be modified manually within the Train.py file.
 By default, training progress, models, and logs are saved in the `./Training_Data/3Lv_3L_Ongoing` directory.

 You can monitor the training process in real-time using TensorBoard: